ArastunM/8-Puzzle-Solver/README.md

 Aim of the project is to solve the 8-puzzle, using the [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) heuristic search algorithm.
 Two heuristic functions with different performance were used in the implementation; Manhattan distances and Gaschnig's heuristic.

-The program solves an input puzzle configuration by providing a step-by-step pass to the input goal configuration.
-Note that the implementation is purely based on command line interface.
+The program solves an input puzzle configuration by providing a step by step pass to the input goal configuration.
+Note that the program provides command line interface based configuration selection and solution output.

 ## Prerequisites
 [Python version 3.8.5](https://www.python.org/downloads/release/python-385/)